rr-it/scriptmerger/Documentation/Configuration/Constants/Index.rst

 Enable this option to enable the minification, processing and merging processes for the body section.
 The resulting files are always included directly before the closing body tag.

-javascript.addBeforeBody
-""""""""""""""""""""""""

-:typoscript:`plugin.tx_scriptmerger.javascript.addBeforeBody=` :ref:`t3tsref:data-type-boolean`

-Add the javascript files of the head section directly before the closing body tag.
-Be careful with this option as it can cause harm to your site!

 javascript.doNotRemoveInDocInBody
 """""""""""""""""""""""""""""""""